Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-26-blood-ash.md

 Go time.
 Firth had already called that he was in position.

 "MAMBA-TWO-FOUR, DRINKIN’ BUDDY, FOX TWO on my position.
-Nine-line follows…" He provided the necessary information, which MAMBA read back.
+Nine-line follows..."
+He provided the necessary information, which MAMBA read back.

 "GOOD COPY MAMBA.
 Now, please."

 "FOX TWO away.
 Danger close.
-Now I gotta maneuver for a bit…" By mutual understanding, MAMBA24 would be unavailable for the moment.
+Now I gotta maneuver for a bit..."
+By mutual understanding, MAMBA24 would be unavailable for the moment.
 His wingman was ready, further off and at a different angle of attack, providing active and visual steering to the missile while it was without lock.
 By splitting the labor, MAMBA24 would be able to maneuver and escape detection or possible retaliation while MAMBA26 ensured the attack would be successful.

 "LIGHTWEIGHT!
 Thunder run now!"